-- 2 The kings of the earth set themselves, and the rulers takecounseltogether, against the Lord, and against his anointed, saying, - 3 Let us break their bands asunder, and cast away their cords from us. - 4 He that sitteth in the heavens shall laugh: the Lord shall have them in derision. - 5 Then shall he speak unto them in his wrath, and vex them in his sore displeasure. - 6 Yet have I set my king upon my holy hill of Zion. - 7 I will declare the decree: the Lord hath said unto me, Thou art my Son: this day have I begotten thee. - 8 Ask of me, and I shall give thee the heathen for thine inheritance, and the uttermost parts of the earth for thy possession.
+- 2 The kings of the earth set themselves, and the rulers take counsel together, against the Lord, and against his anointed, saying, - 3 Let us break their bands asunder, and cast away their cords from us. - 4 He that sitteth in the heavens shall laugh: the Lord shall have them in derision. - 5 Then shall he speak unto them in his wrath, and vex them in his sore displeasure. - 6 Yet have I set my king upon my holy hill of Zion. - 7 I will declare the decree: the Lord hath said unto me, Thou art my Son; this day have I begotten thee.

-- 9 Thou shalt break them with a rod of irou; thou shalt dash them in pieces like a potter's vessel. - 10 Be wise now therefore, O ye kings: be instructed, ye judges of the earth. - 11 Serve the Lord with fear, and rejoice with trembling. - 12 Kiss the Son, lest he be angry, and ye perish from the way, when his wrath is kindled but a little.
-Blessed are all they that put their trust in him.
+- 8 Ask of me, and I shall give thee the heathen for thine inheritance, and the uttermost parts of the earth for thy possession. - 9 Thou shalt break them with a rod of iron; thou shalt dash them in pieces like a potter's vessel. - 10 Be wise now therefore, O ye kings: be instructed, ye judges of the earth. - 11 Serve the Lord with fear, and rejoice with trembling.

-MEMORY VERSE: Kiss the Son, lest he be angry, and ye perish from the way, when his wrath is kindled but a little.
-Blessed are all they that put their trust in him.
-Psalm 2:12.
+MEMORY VERSE: Kiss the Son, lest he be angry; and ye perish from the way, when his wrath is kindled but a little.
+Blessed are all they that put their trust in him. -Psalm 2:12

-CENTRAL THOUGHT: Regardless of how God's holy Son, Jesus Christ, was resisted and rejected by the folly of vain man.
-He still raised Him from the dead and set Him as King in the heavenly places.
+CENTRAL THOUGHT: Regardless of how God's holy Son, Jesus Christ, was resisted and rejected by the folly of vain man, He still raised Him from the dead and set Him as King in the heavenly places.
 We need to fear and give heed to His counsel, embrace His doctrine, and worship Him purely lest we provoke Him to anger and perish at His hand.

-(Psalm 2:1), "A vain thing": The Hebrew meaning is "emptiness."

-(Psalm 2:2), "His anointed": This is speaking of Jesus Christ.
-The word Christ means "anointed."
-God anointed Jesus with the Holy Ghost and with power.
-Acts 10:38.
+- Psalm 2:1 "A vain thing": emptiness (Hebrew). - Psalm 2:2 "His anointed": Jesus Christ.
+The word "Christ" means anointed.
+God anointed Jesus with the Holy Ghost and with power (Acts 10:38). - Psalm 2:3 "Bands": chastisements, reproofs, and restraints (Hebrew).

-(Psalm 2:3), "Bands": The Hebrew meaning here refers to chastisements, reproofs and restraints.
 What are the bands and cords of Christ?
-They are the limits and standards of behavior that are becoming and in accord with holiness and what pleases God.
-The carnal mind resists the precepts of Christ, being ignorant of their importance and value, unaware that they are really for our safety and happiness.

-(Psalm 2:4), "Have them in derision": The Hebrew meaning is to mock, scorn or hold in contempt.

-(Psalm 2:5), "Vex": To cause to tremble inwardly, be alarmed or agitated.
+They are the limits and standards of behavior that are in accord with holiness and what pleases God.
+The carnal mind resists the precepts of Christ, being ignorant of their importance and value, unaware that they are really for our safety and happiness. - Psalm 2:4 "Have them in derision": mock, scorn, or hold in contempt (Hebrew). - Psalm 2:5 "Vex": to cause to tremble inwardly, be alarmed or agitated. - Psalm 2:8 "Heathen": the nations. - Psalm 2:12 "Kiss the Son": a token of subjection and friendship.

-(Psalm 2:8), "Heathen": The nations.

-(Psalm 2:12), "Kiss the Son": A kiss is a token of subjection and friendship.
 Another expression is "worship purely."
-The Septuagint (Greek) translation says, "Embrace (His) discipline."
-"When his wrath is kindled but a little": Just a little stiffness and rebellion against Christ in the face of all that He suffered in paying the price for our redemption will arouse His sore displeasure.
+The Septuagint (Greek) translation says, "Embrace [His] discipline."
+"When his wrath is kindled but a little": stiffness and rebellion against Christ (in the face of all that He suffered in paying the price for our redemption) which will arouse His sore displeasure.

-We are sure that the Holy Spirit inspired David to write this Psalm as a prophecy of the triumph of our Lord, Jesus Christ, over all of His foes in being crucified and then victoriously risen again from the dead.
+We are sure the Holy Spirit inspired David to write this Psalm as a prophecy of the triumph of our Lord Jesus Christ over all of His foes, being crucified and then victoriously raised from the dead.
 This is the way that the New Testament writers applied this Psalm.
-In prayer the disciples quoted from this 2nd Psalm thus: "...Lord, ...
-God....who by the mouth of thy servant David hast said, Why did the heathen rage, and the people imagine vain things?
-The kings of the earth stood up, and the rulers were gathered together against the Lord, and against his Christ."
-Acts 4:24-26.
+In prayer the disciples quoted from this 2nd Psalm: "...Lord,...
+God...who by the mouth of thy servant David hast said, Why did the heathen rage, and the people imagine vain things?
+The kings of the earth stood up, and the rulers were gathered together against the Lord, and against his Christ" (Acts 4:24-26).